Updated 4 December 2017

 FHOG: New homes

-A First Home Owner Grant (FHOG) of $10,000 is currently available for first home buyers of new homes in Western Australia purchasing properties valued at up to $750,000 (or $1,000,000 if located north of the 26th parallel of South Latitude).
-Applicants have to occupy the home as their principal place of residence for a continuous period of at least 6 months, commencing within 12 months of the completion of the transaction.
+A First Home Owner Grant (FHOG) of $10,000 is currently available for first home buyers purchasing new homes in Western Australia up to the value of $750,000 (or $1,000,000 if the property is located north of the 26th parallel of South Latitude).

 Home Buyers Assistance Account